-Community activities in the year to 31 August 2018 were wide ranging and to the benefit of both local and international communities.
+Community activities in the year to 31 August 2019 were wide ranging and to the benefit of both local and international communities.

-The School has assisted current and potential members of the Roman Catholic Church through preparing 16 (2017: 23) children who received their First Holy Communion in the School Chapel.
-Four baptisms were also conducted in the School Chapel during the year.
+The School has assisted current potential members of the Roman Catholic Church through preparing 21 children to make their First Confession (2018: 16) and 20 (2018: 16) children to receive their First Holy Communion in the School Chapel.
 The school holds weekly Masses for whole community, parents, staff and children.
 There is an Act of Collective Worship everyday which links to the Sunday Gospel reading.
 The children take part in a service or a Mass each week as well as Hymn Practice.
 The school has an active prayer council consisting of Year 6 children who promote the Catholic faith to younger members of the school.